Security News and Updates

 - Be wary of unsolicited calls and emails asking you for payments, especially using pre-paid debit cards.

-- Be wary of telephone calls and emails requesting payment or personal information by individuals claiming to be from government agencies.
+- Be wary of phone calls and emails requesting payment or personal information by individuals claiming to be from government agencies.

 - Use a quality security suite that includes anti-malware, browser protection, and a password manager.
-Optimum offers internet protection powered by McAfee, at no cost to Optimum Online customers, that provides these features on up to 20 devices.
-Visit http://www.optimum.net/protect for more information and to download the software.
+Optimum Internet customers can opt to purchase Internet protection powered by McAfeeŽ to protect up to 20 devices.

-For more information about IRS-related and other phishing schemes, visit the following:https://malwaretips.com/blogs/green-dot-moneypak-virus/
+For more information about IRS-related and other phishing schemes, visit the following:

 Your Computer Is Infected Phone Scam